What To Do In An Emergency

 In accordance with the Student Accommodation Code of Practice, Green Templeton College advises students to follow the steps below in the event of an emergency.

-- Dial 999 and ask for the service you want or call the Lodge 74770 if in college.
+- If you require an Ambulance, The Fire Brigade or The Police dial 999 and ask for the service you want.
 Give as much information as you can, do not hang up until you are told to do so and follow the advice you are given.
+You can also call the Lodge on 74770, if in college, for assistance.

 - Remember to trust your instincts if you are uncomfortable in a taxi – if you are concerned, ask the driver to stop in a busy area, and get out of the car.